-The main request we’ve heard for iA Writer for Mac from customers is the ability to change font size.
-This would be a simple feature to add, but we just didn’t give in.
+One of the main request we’ve heard for iA Writer for Mac from customers is the ability to change font size.
+This would be a simple feature to add, but we didn’t give in.
 Why?

-While some critiques suggested Writer’s typography was due to our aesthetic arrogance, this is not true.
-The reasons why Writer had only one typeface and font size were:
+While some critiques suggested Writer’s typography was due to our preposterous arrogance, our reasons why Writer had one typeface and font size were:

-- One of the main distractions of other text editors is fumbling with fonts.
-Despite varying preferences and a legacy of over-small type from 20 years ago, finding the right typeface and text size is not a matter of taste.
+- One of the main procrastinations in text editors is fumbling with fonts.
+Despite varying preferences and a legacy of over-small type from 20 years ago, defining typeface and text size is not a matter of taste.

-- Smaller font sizes are good for reading and editing, but seeing the text up close helps you focus when you’re crafting your prose sentence by sentence.
+- Smaller font sizes are useful for reading and editing, but seeing the text up close helps you focus when you’re crafting your prose sentence by sentence.

 - The font size we chose was not ideal.
-It was a compromise — a size that would deliver good results on most Mac Screens.
-We were always aware that on some older screens the font would seem rather big, while on newer screens it would seem a little too small for the best writing experience.
+It was a compromise—a size that would deliver good results on most Mac Screens.
+We were aware that on some screens the font would seem bigger, while on newer screens it would seem smaller than perfect.

 We knew there was room for improvement.
-We have spent a lot of time thinking about a solution that keeps Writer’s simplicity and still allows different font sizes.
-First we tried to find a technical approach to check resolution and pixel density, changing font sizes for different screens.
-But that solution required us to add separate reading and editing modes, and seemed a little too control freak-ish, even for us.
+We have spent a lot of time thinking about a solution that keeps Writer’s simplicity and allows different font sizes.
+We tried to find a technical approach to check resolution and pixel density, changing font sizes for different screens.

 While we experimented with liquid resizing, we decided to go with a three-step adaptive layout.
 This is why:

-We’ve been testing prototypes for months now, and this seemingly simple change has completely changed the way we write.
+We’ve been testing prototypes for months, and this simple change has changed the way we write.
 Here is how we use the three font sizes:

 - Big size for difficult writing: Seeing your sentence from close slows down your pace.
 This is particularly helpful if you have a tough subject to write about, that requires you to take one step at a time.
 Especially when paired with Focus Mode, this helps you write that difficult scientific paper, poem or philosophical text.